Bane Witch Agathia

 List Building Advice

-Once moving beyond the battlebox fights, discussed above, Agathia supports her army in a variety of ways allowing newer players to explore the faction in their own fashion.
-When seeking infantry, find the units that are most likely to use both Ghostwalk and Parasite.
+When considering infantry, look for units that are most likely to need Ghostwalk and/or Parasite.
 Also she generally wants models that can hit accurately, as she has no to-hit buff.

 This theme is full of infantry that hit accurately, but not very hard.
 They can also sometimes struggle with rough terrain.
 So they make excellent use of Agathia's Parasite debuff as well as Ghostwalk.
 The Trolls and Ogrun especially like the Ghost Walk and Stealth from her feat to help them cross the board somewhat unscathed.